Ananthdoss/Anyon/ReadMe.md

-# AnyonGameEngine
+# Anyon: Cross-Platform Game Framework

-This is an ascetic and lightweight modern C++ engine for cross-platform game development.
+This is an ascetic and lightweight modern C++ framework for cross-platform game development.